elsorino/steamcommunity-downloader/README.md

 * Python3
   * BeautifulSoup4
   * Requests
+  * SteamID

 ### Usage

 For steam comments, do:

-`./stcommunity.py --comments -u https://steamcommunity.com/id/ChetFaliszek/ -n 2 -o example.txt`
+`./stcommunity.py -u https://steamcommunity.com/id/ChetFaliszek/ -n 2 -o example.txt`

 This also supports group urls for group comments.

-For group announcements, replace `--comments` with `--announcements`
+For group announcements, use `--announcements`

-Optionally, use `--html` to enable html output for steam emotes & profile links of commenters.
+Optionally, use `--html` to enable html output for steam emotes & profile links.

 Profiles must be public(for now)

+This does however, work on community banned profiles.

 TODO:

 * Support private profiles
-* Improve format of HTML output with auto resolving of vanity URLs
 * Support more steam group stuff incl. events,  comments on announcements, discussions, hidden announcements